Peter Beauvais

-Peter Beauvais (September 9, 1916, Weißenstadt, Germany – December 17, 1986, Baden-Baden, Germany) was a German television film director and scriptwriter.
+Peter Beauvais (September 9, 1916 in Weißenstadt, Germany – December 17, 1986 in Baden-Baden, Germany) was a German television film director and scriptwriter.
 As a director for three decades, he helped pioneer and significantly influenced the development of German television.

 Career

 Beauvais was the son of a factory owner of Jewish origin.
 He attended the Municipal Liebig High School in Frankfurt am Main, where he studied drama, until 1935.
 In 1936, under the Nazi regime, he was forced to emigrate to the United States on account of his Jewish background.
 There he worked as an actor on Broadway.
 Beauvais returned to Germany in 1945 or 1946 with the United States Army, for whom worked as an interpreter, including for the Nuremberg Trials, and as a theatre officer.